MUSIC WITH MARGARET COLTMAN PIANO AND CELLO LESSONS FREELANCE CELLIST

 Picture

-Students receive a once weekly private lesson - I offer 30, 45 and 60 minute lessons and we'll select the best option depending on the student's age, goals and level.
+Students receive a once weekly private lesson at a regular time - I offer 30, 45 and 60 minute lessons and we'll select the best option depending on the student's age, goals and level.
 I can teach adults on a more "a la carte" schedule as long as lessons times are before or after those "after-school hours" that are so coveted!

 For students who begin during the summer, I'm more than happy to work around summer camps and vacations!

-If you're able to commit to a regular lesson time during the summer, that would be ideal.
+Continuing lessons during the summer helps maintain progress and consistency.
 If you have lessons you have to miss because of travel or camps, that is perfectly fine!
 If you can only make certain dates during the summer for "touch-base" lessons, that's perfectly fine too!
 It's not ideal to miss an entire summer as a lot can be lost technically so if you're able to, please continue lessons during the summer!
 We can do Zoom lessons if you're traveling and have access to an instrument.
 Tuition is due by the beginning of the month for the coming month and we will count how many lessons you're able to come to and be charged accordingly.
 If you have to miss a lesson due to illness or if schedules change and you give me at least 48 hours' notice, it will be made up.
 Lessons with less notice will be made up at my discretion (during the year I won't have this flexibility - this is only for summer).
 If I have to change a lesson, it will be made up.

 2025-2026 School year Information